Custom Orders

 In this situation, my answer will depend the exact date of your wedding or special event.
 If it’s less than 4 weeks from now, I probably can’t make anything in time.
 Check this page to see if I have anything in stock that will fit you.

 If it’s more than 4 weeks away, but less than 10 weeks away, whether I can help will depend on my schedule.
 I’ll likely need to work some overtime hours to finish your dress in time.
 Rush orders cost 10-20% more.
-If you need to receive your dress in less than 10 weeks, please be sure to read my section on pricing very carefully – so you know whether that extra 10-20% cost will fit within your budget.
+If you need to receive your dress in less than 10 weeks, please plan on that extra cost.

 I’m afraid not.
 All my designs have a corset as the bodice – no exceptions.
 If you’ve never worn one before, you’ll be surprised at how comfortable they can be (and how amazing you look wearing one).